 Disclosure and Accommodation/Access Process:

 - Disclosures can be made via our Disability Disclosure and Accommodation Request Form or by meeting with the director in the Learning Center.
 (Students who complete the online form will also be invited to an in-person meeting with professional staff in the Learning Center.)
 To set up an appointment for disclosing a disability, please contact the director, Timothy Gardner at email@example.com.

 - Once the webpage for the form opens then you can select “Get Started” to fill out the form.

 - Once you submit the form then you will receive a confirmation on the screen and via E-mail that says you have submitted your request.
 If you do not receive this confirmation then your request was not submitted correctly.
-If this happens then please contact Disabiilty Services at email@example.com and one of our staff memebers will help you.
+If this happens then please contact Accessibility Services at firstname.lastname@example.org and one of our staff members will help you.